django-commons/controls/README.md

     - It takes GitHub a couple minutes to process the move, therefore it is highly recommended to do this step first.
 This will ensure enough time can pass before moving to the 'import into terraform' step.
 - [ ] (project owner) PyPI project owner must add the Django Commons PyPI Admins (`cunla`, `stormheg`) as owners in [PyPI][pypi], and [test-pypi][test-pypi]
+- [ ] Review with the project owner the PyPI and Test PyPI project maintainers - consider removing any inactive maintainers from the project.

 ### Make GitHub repository managed by terraform